VelozUy/veloz/docs/TASK.md

   - **User Intent**: Ensure admin panel follows the new light gray background system with proper readability
   - **Acceptance Criteria**:
     - Admin sections use appropriate background colors based on function ✅
-    - Forms use `bg-gray-light` with white input fields ✅
+    - Forms use `bg-muted` with `bg-input` input fields ✅
-    - Tables use white backgrounds with subtle borders ✅
+    - Tables use `bg-card` backgrounds with subtle borders ✅
-    - Navigation uses charcoal background with white text ✅
+    - Navigation uses `bg-background` with `text-foreground` ✅
     - All admin elements maintain Spanish language requirement ✅
-    - Fixed readability issues: replaced `text-gray-medium` with `text-charcoal` for proper contrast ✅
+    - Fixed readability issues: replaced `text-muted-foreground` with `text-foreground` for proper contrast ✅
-    - Updated sidebar navigation to use full white text instead of `text-white/80` ✅
+    - Updated sidebar navigation to use full foreground text instead of `text-foreground/80` ✅
-    - Fixed user section text to use full white instead of `text-white/70` ✅
+    - Fixed user section text to use full foreground instead of `text-foreground/70` ✅
-    - Updated main content area to use `bg-gray-light` with `text-charcoal` ✅
+    - Updated main content area to use `bg-muted` with `text-foreground` ✅
-    - Fixed loading state text to use `text-charcoal` instead of `text-muted-foreground` ✅
+    - Fixed loading state text to use `text-foreground` instead of `text-muted-foreground` ✅
   - **Files**: `src/components/admin/AdminLayout.tsx`, `src/components/admin/MediaUpload.tsx`
   - **Reference**: `docs/new_background_color_system_prompt.md` - Visual Hierarchy
   - **Estimated Time**: 1 day